 3.1.
-This report presents draft Revenue and Capital Budgets, reflecting decisions taken by the Combined Authority Board up to the end of October 2019, in line with agreed accounting policies.
+This report presents draft Revenue and Capital Budgets, reflecting decisions taken by the Combined Authority Board at the November 2019 Board meeting, in line with agreed accounting policies.
 Overall affordability remains the key factor in agreeing a balanced budget and this paper refreshes presentation to clearly align Directorate Budgets with funding sources.
 The paper also differentiates between budgets which can be committed without further Board approval ('approved' projects and non-discretionary operational costs) and those that are 'subject to approval' by the Board.